dimforge/ncollide/docs/geometric_queries.md

 ![point projection](../img/solid_point_projection.svg)
 </center>

-The result of point projection is given by the `query::PointProjection`
+The result of point projection is given by the `PointProjection`
 structure:

 | Field    | Description                               |